phreer/fast_sampen/Readme.md

-# sampen_kdtree: Fast Computation of Sample Entropy
+# fast_sampen: Fast Computation of Sample Entropy
-This repository includes a program for fast computation of Sample Entropy, based on KD tree and randomly sampling method.
+This repository includes a library and a program for fast computation of Sample Entropy, based on kd tree and randomly sample (Monte Carlo and quasi-Monte Carolo) method.

 ## Requirements
 - Linux, macOS or other UNIX-like OS